nbtech-prox/TODO/README.md

-# TODO - Task Management System
+# Listify+ 📝✨

-A modern, secure, and user-friendly task management system built with Flask and Tailwind CSS.
-The system supports multiple user roles, task prioritization, and administrative features.
+A modern, elegant task management system that helps you organize your life with style.
+Built with Flask and Tailwind CSS, Listify+ offers a seamless experience for managing tasks with advanced features for both users and administrators.

 ## 🌟 Features